HaydenAlt/SpellBookPvp/SUPPORT.md

 # Contact
 To find the creator of this repository, you can either:
-Create an issue with the "Creator Needed" label, or Find me on Discord with the username "PeaceGodH".
+Create an issue with the "Creator Needed" label, or find me on Discord with the username "PeaceGodH".